-- Confidentiality is a fundamental part of our professional ethics and every dental registrant has a duty to observe the guidance issued by the GDC. - The patient's secrets can only be divulged with the patient's consent except in exceptional circumstances as outlined above. - The decision to breach confidentiality must never be taken lightly, nor should it ever be made by a member of staff.
+- Confidentiality is a fundamental part of our professional ethics and every dental registrant has a duty to observe DCHK's Code of Conduct and the provisions of the PDPO. - The patient's secrets can only be divulged with the patient's consent except in exceptional circumstances as outlined above. - The decision to breach confidentiality must never be taken lightly, nor should it ever be made by a member of staff.
 A dentist is responsible in this respect for all the acts and omissions of staff members and great care should be taken to ensure that all members of staff are aware of the importance of confidentiality. - When a decision is taken to breach a patient's confidentiality then there must be sound reasons for doing so.
-In this way the practitioner can help to protect himself / herself against action which might be taken as a result of the breach. - It is wise when facing such a decision to seek advice and in particular the advice of Dental Protection.
+In this way the practitioner can help to protect himself/herself against action which might be taken as a result of the breach. - It is wise when facing such a decision to seek advice and in particular the advice of Dental Protection.
 Our dentolegal advisers are always pleased to be able to offer advice and to discuss the particular circumstances of each individual case.